 The Rila Mountains are known as a sort of spiritual quest to local Bulgarians.
 The range is also called the ‘Mountains of Water’ with its 200-some alpine lakes hidden in the hills and steep cliffs of the Rila Mountains.

-Rila National Park is a nature-junkie’s dream, one of the absolute best parts of Bulgaria for outdoor activities.
+Rila National Park is a nature junkie’s dream, one of the absolute best parts of Bulgaria for outdoor activities.
 A heavily wooded park with plenty of trails surrounding the renowned Rila Seven Lakes.

 The tallest peak, Mt.
-Musala, sits around 9,000-feet tall while there are about 100 other peaks around the park hovering around 6,000-feet in the air.
+Musala, sits around 9,000 feet tall, while there are about 100 other peaks around the park hovering around 6,000 feet in the air.

 However, the most popular tourist attraction in the area is the Rila Monastery which is known as the heart of spirit in Bulgaria and a big reason why these mountains are thought of as so sacred.
-The presence of this amazing historical monastery is one of the main reasons Rila is one of the best towns in Bulgaria to visit.
+The presence of this fantastic historical monastery is one of the main reasons Rila is one of the best towns in Bulgaria to visit.

 Rila town center is seriously charming with its hand-cut stone roads and well-preserved architecture.
 However, there is not much here.
 Definitely come if you are into hiking, but expect to find your own entertainment if you are not a nature enthusiast.

 There are a few very unique hotels about ten miles outside of Rila:

 - Yastrebets Hotel Wellness & Spa

 At just over 150 miles east of Sofia, Veliko Tarnovo, meaning “Great” Tarnovo in Bulgarian, sits in the north-central part of the country and acts as the region’s capital, which goes by the same name.